Saturday, December 17, 2005

 The Jantar Mantar in a girl's brown eyes

-I was watching a mushaira on television and Rahat Indori was reciting his verses in his characteristic style.
-Followig are a couple of 'ashaar' that I remember.
+I was watching a mushaira on television.
+Eminent Urdu poet Rahat Indori was reciting his verses in his characteristic style.
+Though he is not considered a poet of classical style, this ghazal succeeded in enchanting the audience.

 Uski katthai aankhon mein hain jantar mantar sab